All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Sermorelin's safety profile is well-established in published literature.
 Because the pituitary's somatostatin feedback loop remains intact, the risk of excessive GH levels is lower than with exogenous GH.
 Common side effects at therapeutic doses are mild and typically include injection site reactions, facial flushing, and headache.

-We do not use one-size-fits-all dosing.
+We don't use one-size-fits-all dosing.
 Your protocol is designed around your labs, your health history, and your specific goals.
-Our clinical team is available throughout your treatment to answer questions, address concerns, and optimize your results.
+Our clinical team is available throughout your treatment to answer questions, address concerns, and improve your results.

 Frequently Asked Questions